gorshmeister/Google-codelabs/codelab.--unit-tests-for-ViewModel/README.md

 Before you proceed, make sure that you complete the Write automated tests and ViewModel and State in Compose codelabs.

+## Prerequisites
+* Knowledge of Kotlin, including functions, lambdas, and stateless composables
+* Basic knowledge of how to build layouts in Jetpack Compose
+* Basic knowledge of Material Design
+* Basic knowledge of how to implement ViewModel
+## What you'll learn
+* How to add dependencies for unit tests in the app module's build.gradle file
+* How to create a test strategy to implement unit tests
+* How to write unit tests using JUnit4 and understand the test instance lifecycle
+* How to run, analyze, and improve code coverage
+## What you'll build
+* Unit tests for the Unscramble game app

+***

 Unscramble app
 =================================